fzero/lhl-lectures/ADV-client-side-models/README.md

 We're all familiar with server-side routing like we do in Express with `app.get('/path', ...)` and so on.
 That kind of routing is very easy to reason about, since each request results in exactly one response and that's it.

-Client-side routing in frameworks like React is a bit different, since the whole application usually only loads once (hence single-page application!).
+Client-side routing in frameworks like React is a bit different, since the whole application usually only loads once (it's a **single-page** application after all).

 Originally this meant two things:

 1. The location (URL) bar in the browser _never_ changed
 2. The back button was completely broken (e.g. pressing back exits the app)

-To fix this problem you need something in your app to link URLs to components.
-The most popular way to achieve this with react is by using [`react-router`](https://reacttraining.com/react-router/web/guides/philosophy).
-While it's a very effective way to do your routing, it's also **nothing** like client-side routing.
-Techincally there's **no** centralized place to put your routes - you can sprinkle them all through your app.
-This results in a lot of flexibility, but it can also become quite confusing.
+To fix these problems you need something in your app to link URLs to components, and [`react-router`](https://reacttraining.com/react-router/web/guides/philosophy) is the most popular way to achieve this in React.

+React-router is very effective, but it's also **nothing** like client-side routing.
+Techincally there's **no** centralized place to put your routes - you can sprinkle them all through your app! 😱 This results in a lot of flexibility, but it can also become quite confusing.
 Be sure to check the main `<App>` component on the [included code]('code/client/src/components/App.jsx') and also [`<Products>`](code/client/src/components/Products.jsx) to see an example of a route embedded inside a component. [`<ProductDetails>`](code/client/src/components/ProductDetails.jsx) has an example of the `<Redirect>` component in action.

 The [project documentation](https://reacttraining.com/react-router/web/guides/quick-start) is very good and contains plenty of examples, but a quick summary doesn't hurt: